RedLegDev/vibe-coding-presentation/slides.md

 <v-clicks>

-- The Changing Development Landscape
-- Understanding Low-Code & No-Code Solutions
-- Power of Generative AI in Development
+- The Rise of AI Development Tools
-- Tools Deep Dive:
-  - GitHub Copilot
-  - Cursor
-  - Lovable.dev
-  - And more...
+- Use Cases for Large Language Models (LLMs)
+- Leveraging LLMs for Product Management
-- Optimizing Our Workflows
+- Hands-on Demos and Workflows
-- Practical Applications & Next Steps
+- Applying to InContext Solutions

 </v-clicks>